jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 ![One tub of Gorilla Mode pre-workout formula](/assets/images/posts/gorilla-mode.jpg "My favorite flavor, Tiger’s Blood")

 I mix 1-2 scoops of Gorilla Mode with 12-14 ounces of water 30 minutes before my training sessions to get the best results.
 Like many products of this nature, it's more intense on an empty stomach.
-However, taking this and training breaks fasted training if this was your goal.&nbsp;
+However, taking this and training breaks fasted training if this was your goal.

 If you’re sensitive to caffeine or new to pre-workout supplements, I recommend starting with half a scoop and observing how well your body handles it.
 Once you build up a tolerance, you can adjust your serving as needed.
 It's a caffeine-free pre-workout, but access your tolerance.

-My tolerate is absolutely ridiculous for caffeine because of how much caffeine I drink on a daily basis.&nbsp;
+My tolerate is absolutely ridiculous for caffeine because of how much caffeine I drink on a daily basis.

 Here’s what I notice after taking it, although your experience may vary: